Prerequisite/Corequisite Key

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

-This course focuses on the study of poetry as a genre and the particularities of poetry in Spanish; in-depth analysis of poets and styles of the Renaissance and Baroque periods; study of the connection between poetry and society in the 16th and 17th centuries.
+This course focuses on the study of poetry as a genre and the particularities of poetry in Spanish.
+In-depth analysis of poets and styles of the Renaissance and Baroque periods.
+Study of the connection between poetry and society in the 16th and 17th centuries.
 Students will read critical and historical works on different aspects of the poetry studied.
 This course is taught in Spanish.

 SPAN 312